-As one of a few remotely offered family practice certificates within the United States, Tulane’s MSW Mental Health, Addictions, and the Family Certificate program involves a combination of coursework and field placements.
-For the fieldwork requirement, our Office of Field Education and faculty help our Certificate in Mental Health, Addictions, and the Family students partner with well-suited organizations near their own homes so they can gain hands-on experience serving their local communities.
+Tulane Master of Social Work (MSW) students have the opportunity to specialize their degree with a Mental Health, Addictions and Family certificate.
+As one of a few remotely offered family practice certificates within the United States, this unique program enhances our online MSW program with a combination of coursework and field placements.
+Our Office of Field Education and faculty help students locate field placement in well-suited local organizations near their own homes so they can gain hands-on experience serving their local communities.
 In short, we help students do for the families in their own communities what we have long been doing for the families in ours.
 The Princeton Review included Tulane University in its “Colleges with a Conscience” category in 2014, noting our commitment to giving back to our city, New Orleans.
 With a Certificate in Mental Health, Addictions, and the Family, MSW graduates will be equipped with the skills they need to stand with individuals and families struggling with adversity.

 Dedication to Family Practice = Rebuilding Communities

 Families are the bedrock of any community.
 When skilled social workers work to strengthen and repair familial relationships, they are in turn helping whole networks and neighborhoods grow healthier, more self-empowered, and more resilient.
 In Tulane’s MSW Mental Health, Addictions, and the Family Certificate, we present our curriculum with wider community empowerment in mind.

 Why Pursue the Mental Health, Addictions, and the Family Certificate